 When?

-The EU Directive Crypto-assets Exchange of Information (Implementation) Act is expected to take effect on 1 January 2026.
+The EU Directive Crypto-assets Exchange of Information Implementation Act has taken effect on 10 April 2026 and applies retroactively up to and including 1 January 2026

 This article is related to: